Housing Policy

 Ordinance No. 184,745

 The Transit Oriented Communities Incentive Program (TOC Incentive Program) was created in accordance with Measure JJJ—a voter initiative approved by the residents of Los Angeles to encourage affordable housing production near transit.
 Along with Density Bonus, the TOC Incentive Program serves as a local housing incentive program, providing applicants with additional development incentives, in exchange for specific set aside of affordable units.
+In early 2025, the Mixed Income Incentive Program was effectuated, offering expanded transit incentives and process streamlining beyond those offered in the Transit Oriented Communities Program.

-Methodology for Determining Bus Transit Service Levels; Implementation of Rapid Bus Provisions of the Transit Oriented Communities Program
+Methodology for Determining Bus Transit Service Levels; Implementation of Rapid-Bus Provisions of the Transit Oriented Communities Program

 Department Guidelines